yashchitalia/yashchitalia.github.io/_pages/about.md

 ---

 I’m a Ph.D. student in the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the [Georgia Institute of Technology](https://www.gatech.edu/).
+I am interested in the design, modeling and control of surgical robots.
 Before joining the lab,
-I am interested in .
 Feel free to send an email to yashc[at]gatech[dot]edu if you have any questions about my research.